Modern Slavery Statement

 Training

 Training is regularly undertaken to ensure our staff understand the risks of modern slavery and human trafficking in our business and supply chains, how they can identify if it is taking place and what actions they should take.
-Examples of such training are as follows:
+Our new Modern Slavery training provider, KnowBe4, delivered a mandatory online training module titled ‘Modern Slavery in the United Kingdom’ from 28 March 2025 to all ECO employees.
+As of 1 May 2026, 93% of those invited had completed the training.
+Nearly half of those yet to complete the module are new starters who are currently undergoing onboarding and other mandatory training.

 Monitoring

-ECO has established monitoring to assess the effectiveness of our procedures and activities to ensure that modern day slavery and human trafficking are not taking place in any part of our business or supply chains.
+ECO has implemented monitoring processes to assess the effectiveness of its policies, procedures and activities in preventing modern slavery and human trafficking across its business and supply chains.

 Board Approval

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement from April 2024.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2026.

-The responsible director for this Modern Slavery statement, which has been approved by the Board of Directors of ECO Animal Health, is David Hallas, Chief Executive Officer.
+The responsible director for this Modern Slavery statement, which has been approved by the Board of Directors of ECO Animal Health on 7 May 2026, is David Hallas, Chief Executive Officer.